 On garden vegetables, they may get to the size of a pea.
 Some legumes fix nitrogen better than others.
 Green beans are on the low end, compared to peanuts, broad beans and soybeans.

 The nitrogen doesn't disappear immediately after the plants die.
 That's why it is recommended you cut pea and bean plants at their base and leave their roots in the soil.
-Even after the top growth is gone, the nitrogen fixing nodules continue feeding other plants.
+Even after the top growth is gone, the nitrogen-fixing nodules continue feeding other plants.

 Rhizobia are actually present in most healthy soils, but they don't tend to become active until the soil warms.
-Since peas are generally planted in cool, damp, spring soils, using an inoculant, a powder containing Rhizobia, is recommended to kick start the process.
+Since peas are generally planted in cool, damp, spring soils, using an inoculant, a powder containing Rhizobia, is recommended to kick-start the process.

 Despite their fancy, funny name, legumes are easy to grow plants that can be found in just about every backyard garden.
 Because there are multiple seeds in every pod and multiple pods per plant, legumes produce a good sized harvest in a small space.

 And they don't just feed the soil.
 Legumes are some of the most popular foods in the world.
 We know they're delicious.
 It's a big bonus that they're healthy, too.
-They're low in fat, high in fiber, as well as being a good source of protein, calcium, iron, zinc, calcium, selenium, B vitamins and antioxxidants.
+They're low in fat, high in fiber, as well as being a good source of protein, calcium, iron, zinc, calcium, selenium, B vitamins and antioxidants.

-If You're Allergic to Peanuts, are You Allergic to All Legumes?
+If You're Allergic to Peanuts, Are You Allergic to All Legumes?

 You can be sensitive to the proteins in more than one type of legume, but most people are not.
 Your doctor will be able to test you for possible problems.
-Here's some advice from our allergy expert: Peanut Allergies and Eating Other Legumes.

 More on Growing Legumes in Your Garden